-If you paid for the bulk of your holiday shopping with plastic, you may not be looking forward to your first statement of the new year but you can't afford not to.
+If you paid for the bulk of your holiday shopping with plastic, you might not be looking forward to your first statement of the new year, but you can't afford not to.

-In both cases, it's led to a number of headaches, including new credit cards opened and a slew of fraudulent charges, as they try to sort out the mess created by hackers.
+In both cases, it's led to some headaches, including new credit cards opened and a slew of fraudulent charges, as they try to sort out the mess created by hackers.

 You've also got to go through the trouble of switching over any automatic bill payments linked to the account and updating the card number through PayPal, eBay or anywhere else you have it stored online.

 If your credit card got hacked over the holidays or you're just paranoid about it happening in the future, here's what you can do to keep an eye on your credit for free.

 4 Major Tasks you Need to Complete

 Being able to see what's on your credit report on a day-to-day basis is extremely helpful after your card's been hacked and CreditKarma or CreditSesame are great tools to use.

 When you create an account, you get free access to your report and credit score, along with daily notifications any time your information is updated or changed.

 Your account dashboard will show all of the accounts that are currently open in your name, including credit cards, car loans, mortgages and student loans.